 FSS 4336 Culinary Event Management (3).
 A unique course allowing the opportunity for students with advanced culinary skills to learn the art and science of managing culinary events.
-Prerequisites: FSS 3230C and FSS 4234C or A.O.S. in Culinary Arts.
+Prerequisites: FSS 3230C or consent of instructor.

 FSS 4339C Advanced Culinary Event Management (3).
 An advanced course designed for students that have previous background in culinary events.
 This course will provide leadership opportunity in managing the Bubble Q event as part of the South Beach Wine & Food Festival.
-Prerequisite: FSS 4336.
+Prerequisites: FSS 4336 or consent of instructor.

 FSS 4434 Food Facility Layout and Design (3).
 Defines and explains concepts, principles, and procedures in evaluating and/or developing varied commercial foodservice facilities that will increase profit by reducing investment and operating cost and/or by increasing capacity.
 Actual installations are intensively reviewed.
 Current trends in foodservice methodology and technology are studied in detail, and foodservice equipment manufacturing processes and distribution economics are observed and evaluated.
-Prerequisite: HFT 4323.